 The Condominium Act creates a licensed development in which condominium units may be owned on a freehold basis and regulates the relationships between the owners.

-The Land Allocation Act does the same with respect to land, or land with a house thereon.
+The Land Allocation Act does the same with respect to land, or land with a house on it.

 Thailand’s three main land use laws are:

 Thailand’s Land and Structure Tax Act came into effect on 1 January 2020.
-It replaces two antiquated taxes on real estate and creates the following four classes of property:
+It replaced two antiquated taxes on real estate and created the following four classes of property.

 The most significant recent deals have largely been in the public-private partnership sector, such as: